dasteihn/slurm-FFTW-perf-tester/README.md

 ## Running

+- If you run for the first time: `make prepare`
 - switch to the directory indicating how many nodes you want to use
 - edit the config file
 - edit the slurm script (`.cmd`)